 Discovering the facts about the twin circles on Foxlow Edge isn’t easy.
 I hope they’re the remains of a Bronze Age settlement.
-But the experts seem to be pouring water on my dreams!
+But the experts seem to be pouring cold water on my dreams!

 A 1997 archeological survey traced the history of coal mining at Goyt’s Moss, from surface workings dating back to the early 1700s to deeper shafts using horses to winch coal up from the seam.